mondradiko/mdo-core/BUILDING.md

 *tracy* -
 Create a "Tracy" folder in mdo-core/include rather than root, set TRACY_ENABLE to true in CMake and be sure to clone the TracyC git directory into the mdo-core/include/tracy folder.

-## mdo-cli
-Requires all the libraries in question and a mdo-core.lib reference.
-When mdo-core finishes building take the .lib file and place it in mdo-core/lib.

-## mdo-utils
-Requires a reference to mdo-config.cmake.in, and mdo-utils-config.cmake use mdo-core/build as your MDO_CORE_DIR. mdo-config.cmake.in will appear in the mdo-utils/cmake folder.

 ### Visual Studio Steps
 After having generated the necessary files with CMake you will need to change some Project Properties.